 The Reins in Motion Foundation is a volunteer-based therapeutic riding program in Livermore, CA.

-Reins presently has two PATH certified instructors, Katy Kempton and Shauna Ketcham, over 30 volunteers and about 50 clients attending weekly sessions at the ranch.
+Reins presently has three PATH certified instructors, Katy Kempton, Director, Shauna Ketcham, and Amanda Dortch, over 30 volunteers and about 50 clients attending weekly sessions at the ranch.
 We operate all year round.

 We serve children as young as 2 ½ years old and don't age out, meaning we don't discontinue services regardless of the age of the rider.
 After certified instructors evaluate each new rider and discuss personal goals with the rider's parents, they develop individual lesson plans and track their progress, meeting with parents on a quarterly basis or as needed.